Kent County Cricket Club in 1906: 1906 season

 Kent started the season with a match against the MCC at Lord's which they lost by 69 runs.
 The first four County Championship matches of the season saw losses to Yorkshire and Lancashire, a draw with Essex and a sole win away at Sussex.
-These were the only losses the side would suffer in the Championship during the season and a run of four wins, including a one wicket win against Surrey which is generally considered the turning point of the season, and three draws led up to the visit of the touring West Indian side to Catford in mid July.
+These were the only losses the side would suffer in the Championship during the season and a run of four wins, including a one wicket win against Surrey which is generally considered the turning point of the season, and three draws led up to the visit of the touring West Indian side to Catford in mid-July.
 A victory by an innings and 14 runs was the first of twelve successive wins leading up to the end of the championship season.

 Eleven of the matches won successively were in the County Championship, but despite the long winning streak Kent could not have won the title without Yorkshire losing at least one game towards the end of the season.
 On 25 August, with only two matches remaining in the season, Kent won against Worcestershire and Yorkshire lost by a single run against Gloucestershire.
 After a victory against Middlesex, the championship was clinched with a win in the county's final match against Hampshire.
 The match saw Kent score 610 runs, their highest first-class score at the time, surpassing the 576 they had scored at Worcester in July, and remains the highest total made at Dean Park.
 A loss in the Champion County match against the Rest in September at The Oval completed the season.

-Kent scored quickly throughout the year at a rate that averaged 80 runs an hour with a style that is claimed aimed to win matches rather than draw them.
+Kent scored quickly throughout the year at a rate that averaged 80 runs an hour, with a style that aimed to win matches rather than draw them.
 The core of the side was formed of professionals who had been coached at the County's Tonbridge Nursery and contributed around 60% of appearances during 1906.